Wondering if Tesla is making a graphene battery? The short answer is “not yet.” But there’s more to the story than that.

-Widely regarded as the “wonder material” of the 21st century, graphene has an impressive list of characteristics: it’s a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel (but six times lighter) and almost completely transparent.
-Further, its properties can be altered when chemical components are added to its surface.
+Widely regarded as the “wonder material” of the 21st century, graphene has an impressive list of characteristics: It’s a better electricity conductor than copper, impermeable to gases, 200 times stronger than steel (but six times lighter) and almost completely transparent.
+Furthermore, its properties can be altered when chemical components are added to its surface.